chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/bandit-captain.md

 aliases: ["Bandit Captain"]
 ---
 # Bandit Captain
 *Source: Monster Manual p.
-344. Available in the SRD.*
+344, Mythic Odysseys of Theros.
+Available in the SRD.*

 It takes a strong personality, ruthless cunning, and a silver tongue to keep a gang of bandits in line.
 The bandit captain has these qualities in spades.